woj-tek/petozoltan.github.io/_drafts/plans.md

   Enums of one specific value set.
 (E.g. first names and last names are both Strings, but the _value set of first names_ and the _values set of last names_ are not assignible.)

   They can be provided with additional information.

+* When you see _prefixes_ in the constants' names, that is a clear sing that the constant set should be split into more enums.